inklabs/kommerce-core/README.md

 ## Description

 This project is over 30,000 lines of code.
-Unit tests account for 30-40% of that total.
-Below are the modules in this project:
+Unit tests account for 30-40% of that total and execute in under 10 seconds.
+The repository tests use an in-memory SQLite database.

 ## Architecture